Share this article

 Sébastien TIMONER

-Expert in web development and team management, I specialize in creating and optimizing high-performance digital solutions.
-With extensive expertise in modern technologies like React.js, Node.js, TypeScript, Symfony, and Zephyr OS for IoT, I ensure the success of complex SaaS and IoT projects, from design to production, for companies across various sectors, at offroadLabs.
+Expert in web development and technical team management, I specialize in creating and optimizing high-performance digital solutions.
+With deep expertise in modern technologies like React.js, Node.js, TypeScript, Symfony, Docker, and FrankenPHP, I ensure the success of complex SaaS projects, from design to production, for companies across various sectors, at offroadLabs.

 satisfies